kubestellar/kubestellar/docs/content/v0.20/architecture.md

 In KubeStellar, users can assume a variety of roles and responsibilities.
 These roles could range from system administrators and application owners to CISOs and DevOps Engineers.
 However, for the purpose of this document, we will not differentiate between these roles.
-Instead, we will use the term ‘user’ to collectively refer to any individual who encompasses all these roles.
+Instead we will use the term 'user' broadly, without attempting to make distinctions among roles.

 Examples of users interaction with KubeStellar are illustrated in the [KubeStellar Usage Examples](./examples.md) section.